-It’s undoubtedly one of the best places to visit in Vatican City: It’s free to enter (unless you want to pay for the amazing view from the dome, which is worth it), it’s the focal point of the entire city-state, and it’s one of the largest churches in the world, able to hold some 60,000 people.
-St. Peter’s Square is equally as grand with 284 columns surrounding the elliptical courtyard in front of the basilica.
+St. Peter´s Basilica is undoubtedly one of the best places to visit in Vatican City: it’s the focal point of the entire city-state, and it’s the largest church in the world, able to hold some 60,000 people.

 Because I went in January, I didn’t fully appreciate the Vatican Gardens, but if you go when plants and trees are blooming you’ll get to experience a variety of wonderful and ornate fountains and relative quiet.

-Cactus gardens, grottos, trees, shrubbery, and views of St. Peter’s dome make this possibly one of the most beautiful places in Vatican City.
+Cactus gardens, grottos, trees, shrubbery, views of St. Peter’s dome, several of the most renowned Roman sculptures, and important masterpieces of Renaissance art make it a top activity in Vatican City.

 So religious or not, Vatican City is worth your time.
 When in Rome make sure to add Vatican City to your itinerary and learn about the history and… And these tips about the best places to visit in Vatican City have helped you to plan your trip!